top of page

 At first glance, the characters and settings might seem simple.
 Closer attention to the finer points and backgrounds reveals fantastic drawings and realistic idiosyncrasies from Japanese society.

-«Much of the attraction lies in the uncanny recreation of an ambiance
+«Much of the attraction lies in the uncanny recreation of an ambiance that can only be found in Japanese suburban neighborhoods.»

 Between the Timelines

-The concept of time is central to the story.
-Not only because of the time-leaping aspect but because the passing of time is an integral part of Japanese art.
+The concept of time is central to the story, not only because of the time-leaping aspect, but because the passing of time is an integral part of Japanese art.
 It is no coincidence that Makoto is repeatedly reminded of the unstoppable momentum of time.

 Even though Makoto has the ability to move back and forth in time, life still passes her by in every version of the moments she relives.
 She can change her actions, but not the churning of time.